 As a behavioral ecologist, most of my research has focused on bats, although I am interested in the ecological and evolutionary basis of behavior in all animal groups.
-This fairly broad description fits my research program, as I am interested in a variety of questions, from the behavioral function of acoustic signals in bats to the migratory ecology of red-winged blackbirds.
+This fairly broad description fits my research program, as I am interested in a variety of questions, from the behavioral function of acoustic signals to the migratory ecology of temperate bats.

 One major theme of my research is understanding how behavioral,

 ecological, and evolutionary factors influence the structure of animal